Progression to Higher Education

 Community Development Practice

 Community Development Practice is the practical application of the learning from all modules but in particular this module trains students in project leadership.
-This practical module requires students to take a leadership role with a small group of people to help them become a successful community.
-While the skills are applied in a community setting, the project management skills learnt in this module are useful in many aspects of life.
+This practical module requires students to lead a small project.
+The project management skills learnt in this module are useful in many aspects of life.

 Group Work Theory and Practice

 Group Work Theory and Practice focuses on understanding how to facilitate groups of people so that they can be highly effective and inclusive.
-In this module you learn the theory of what makes a group work well together and you learn facilitation skills.
+In this module you learn how you can facilitate a group to work well together.
 This module equips learners with highly valuable skills that they can use in a variety of settings.

-This module is essential to understand the dynamics of the people working on your team.
-Throughout the module you will gain a knowledge and understanding of:
+This component is essential to understand the dynamics of the people working on your team.
+Throughout the component you will gain a knowledge and understanding of:

-- Evaluate a range of current motivation theories and practical strategies to enhance motivation in teams.
+- Current motivation theories and practical strategies to enhance motivation in teams.

 Students will find work placement in a suitable Health and Social Care settings where they will apply their skills including demonstrating the ability to work in a supervisory capacity.
 Work-experience classes will prepare the student to apply for this work placement, and future work, by focusing on interview preparation.
 Students will assess their skills and qualities to produce a CV and cover letter.
 They will investigate their employment sector and identify job openings and future training opportunities.
 The placement reinforces the skills learned at North Connaught College and aids the development of employability/transferable skills.
 The learning during the placement will be documented, and opportunities and challenges encountered will be reflected upon.